Jasenovi Potoci: Economy

-The economy of Jasenovi Potoci, although small, is supported mainly by the wood-cutting industry, and tourist attractions such as the recenty built Potočarska Panorama which are bungalows and the springs of the Sana.
+The economy of Jasenovi Potoci, although small, is supported mainly by the wood-cutting industry, and tourist attractions such as the recently built Potočarska Panorama which are bungalows and the springs of the Sana.
 The Pliva springs are also located nearby to this settlement.

 Source spring of the Sana river.

 History

 Ottoman Empire

-Within the region, Ottoman oppression was particularly strong and in force with Baraći being controlled by Fahri-Beg Filipović, Derviš-Beg Filipović, and Mustafa Ribić.
-However, due to the terrain and forestry of the area, it provided a large outpour of local outlaws and hajduks such as Hajduk Gvozdenac.
+During Ottoman times, the region was under the rule of several Bosnian-Ottoman noble families, led by Fahri-Beg Filipović, Derviš-Beg Filipović, and Mustafa Ribić.
+However, due to the topography of the terrain and large swaths under thick forests, which provided excellent cover, region was known for its local outlaws and hajduks such as Hajduk Gvozdenac.

 World War One

 In the first World War, six Serb volunteers from this village participated in the war and were part of the Serbian army's retreat through Albania and the Solun front.
 They were Simo Ubiparip, Jovan Ubiparip, Jevto Ubiparip, Mićo Palalić, and Lazo Lazić, Niko Marić.